Misleading content

 Sites tracking fake news

 There are many tools and measures that help to flag misleading content and report outlets that publish fraudulent content.
 Media literacy and developing skills become even more important in this age of mass media.[8]
-Critical thinking is the characteristic that people need to develop from an early age.
-Especially when cybersecurity, internet, and social media consumes the most significant part of your lives.
-This is why certain websites that check facts get released by particular media organizations like BBC, Channel 4.
+Critical thinking is a characteristic that people need to develop from an early age.
+Especially when cybersecurity, the internet, and social media consume the most significant part of your lives.
+This is why certain websites that check facts get released by particular media organizations like BBC, and Channel 4.

 Where you can evaluate content online and check if the post or information is credible: